Skip to content

 Ciutadella, Menorca’s old capital

-Ciutadella Cathedral is Gothic-style with a Baroque altar and stained glass windows while Castell de Sant Nicolau is a 17th-century watchtower overlooking the harbour.
-For us, though, wandering the narrow streets, pausing for a drink in the Plaça des Born, or dining on the harbour’s waterside are the main highlights here.
+Ciutadella Cathedral is Gothic-style with a Baroque altar and stained glass windows while Castell de Sant Nicolau is a 17th-century watchtower overlooking the harbor.
+For us, though, wandering the narrow streets, pausing for a drink in the Plaça des Born, or dining on the harbor’s waterside are the main highlights here.

 Easy clifftop hiking